WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 AAAAAALSO A good question.
 Scientists.
 People wanting to study brain as a complex network.
 Network analysists who want to apply their methods to brain networks?

+Allows provenance of analysis and efficient knowledge transfer, so this project also benefits senior scientists who are mentoring members of their group.
+They don't have to be concerned about

 **List any risks or challenges that may affect the overall success of your project and now how Mozilla and/or others can help you to overcome these challenges.** *(250 words)*